-Yuji Horii is arguably one of the most important pioneers in the video game industry known most importantly for the Dragon Quest series, originally known as Dragon Warrior in North America.
+Yuji Horii is arguably one of the most important pioneers in the video game industry known chiefly for the Dragon Quest series, originally known as Dragon Warrior in North America.
 In addition to redefining the RPG genre into what it is now with companies modeling their games after Mr. Horii’s examples, he also did other projects that would impact the video game world.
 Examples include the world-renowned Chrono Trigger and the first visual novel adventure/mystery game, Portopia Renzoku Satsujin Jiken (The Portopia Serial Murder Case).
 A lesser-known work Mr. Horii created was what originally started as a mini-game in Dragon Quest III.
 The Itadaki Street series, a finance board game, was featured as a standalone title on the Famicom in 1991.
 The series has never crossed beyond Japan until Itadaki Street Wii was released under the name of Fortune Street in North America and Boom Street in Europe.
 In spite of its import status, this game is one of the better board games, possibly better than even Monopoly.
 Since this is a review for a website that is dedicated to SNES and Super Famicom games, we will focus on Itadaki Street 2: Neon Sign wa Bara Iro Ni, which roughly translates to Top Street 2: Pink-Colored Neon Sign.

 Itadaki Street is, in simple terms, a cross between Mario Party and Monopoly; the main object of the game is to be the first to acquire a set net worth and make it to the bank in order to be declared the winner.
 Exactly how you do it is easy enough: The turn order is randomly decided along with a color code, then players roll a dice on a board and go exactly how many spaces the dice will allot them.
 Depending on where they land, they can either buy a property, play a mini game, pick a card which either gives them a boost or not, be forced to pay money on a property that someone else owns, or maybe even forced to take a day off, unable to make any money out of whoever lands on their properties.
 What makes the game so complex is that stock can be bought every time a player passes the bank, increasing the total worth of a property district when a player buys a particular stock, but decreases whenever a player is forced to sell stock.
 Upgrading property is when a player lands on his own space and is given the opportunity to put money on a property, making it more valuable and driving up stock.
 Lastly, players must go around the board and collect four suits to collect their salary when they stop at the bank.